HC200ok/vue3-easy-data-table/README.md

 ```

 ## Modes
-vue3-easy-data-table has two modes: `client` mode and `server-side` mode.
-Client mode is for the case that all data has already been loaded, In other words, your initial call is asking for all the pages from a server.
+vue3-easy-data-table has two modes: `client-side` mode and `server-side` mode.
+Client-side mode is for the case that all data has already been loaded, In other words, your initial call is asking for all the pages from a server.
 And In server-side mode, you need to request limited data from a server everytime you navigate to a new page.
-Client mode is the default mode, you have to pass `server-options` and `server-items-length` props to switch to the server-side mode.
+Client-side mode is the default mode, you have to pass `server-options` and `server-items-length` props to switch to the server-side mode.

 ## Features
 1. [Item slot](#item-slot)